soniacweb/SEI-HW-rockpaperscissors/README.md

 ```
 After that I wanted to approach the options the player would have and the computer would randomly select.

+The first line within the playMatch function will select all the buttons for the options.
+The second and tihrd lines reflect the two hands- the player hand and computer hand, which by default, reflect 'rock'.

 ```
 const playMatch = () => {
       const options = document.querySelectorAll('.options button')